melinda-hl-lim/Launch-School/rb-101/lesson_3/practice_problems_medium_2.md

-Q2.
+### Question 2

 Predict how the object IDs will change through the flow of the code.

-A2.
+#### Answer 2

 Note: Rather than having a super long Q2 statement, I've taken the code blocks and incorporated them into my answer to show the flow of the method.

     def fun_with_ids
       a_outer = 42